Malianwa station: Schedule

-Station Layout
+Station layout

 The station has an underground island platform.

 Exits

 There are 2 exits, lettered A and C. Exit A is accessible.

 Future development

-As a part of Line 13 split project, Line 13B will start from this station.
+As a part of Line 13 split project, the new Line 13 will start from this station.
+The station will initially open in late 2025 as part of Line 18, and will be its western terminus.
+In late 2027, the station will be transferred to become part of the new Line 13.